isomerpages/ttsh-chi/_platforms-and-programmes/CHI Start Up Enterprise Link/Healthcare InnoMatch 2024.md

 	<div class="accordion-content">
 	<div class="para">
 <u>Problem Statement:</u>
-<br>How might we pioneer a transformative shift in the hospitals’ management of healthcare waste, materials and energy to minimise our environmental impact, without sacrificing quality and safety in patient care?<br>
+<br>How might we pioneer a transformative shift in the <b>hospitals’ management of healthcare waste, materials and energy</b> to minimise our environmental impact, without sacrificing quality and safety in patient care?<br>
 <br>Your solution and proposal outcomes should be backed by clinical evidence and data.
 It should also aim to bring about better patient health outcomes, value and cost-effectiveness for patients, families, hospitals, and the overall healthcare systems.
 The environmental benefits of the innovation should be quantified.
 A key outcome is decarbonisation, which should be quantified in carbon dioxide equivalents or CO2e.<br>
 <br>Submit your proposal today and contribute to extending our healing touch not only to patients but also to the delicate ecosystem we collectively call home.
 Together, let's forge a path towards healthcare sustainability.<br>